Georgetown University: Law Center campus

-The Law Center campus is located in the Capitol Hill neighborhood on New Jersey Avenue, near Union Station, and consists of five buildings.
+The Law Center campus is located in the Capitol Hill neighborhood on New Jersey Avenue, near Washington Union Station, and consists of five buildings.
 First-year students at the Law Center can live in the single on-campus dormitory, the Gewirz Student Center.
 Most second- and third-year students, as well as some first-year students, live off-campus.
 As there is little housing near the Law Center, most are spread throughout the Washington metropolitan area.

-The "Campus Completion Project", finished in 2005, saw the addition of the Hotung International Building and the Sport and Fitness Center.
+The Campus Completion Project, finished in 2005, saw the addition of the Hotung International Building and the Sport and Fitness Center.
 G Street and F Street are closed off between 1st and 2nd Streets to create open lawns flanking McDonough Hall, the main building on the campus.
 In 2019, the university purchased $70 million of a building at 500 First St. NW to add to the Georgetown University Law Center.
 Opening in 2020, the 130,000-square-foot edifice will provide classrooms and offices for researchers in health, technology, law and other fields.